 Note: The survey results can be found here.
 As of November 2, 2017, the survey results have been updated to include breakdowns of urban and rural DACA recipients.
 For more information on the survey, please contact Tom K. Wong.
+The 2018 version of this survey can be found here.

 Since it was first announced on June 15, 2012, the Deferred Action for Childhood Arrivals (DACA) policy has provided temporary relief from deportation as well as work authorization to approximately 800,000 undocumented young people across the country.
 As research has consistently shown, DACA has not only improved the lives of undocumented young people and their families but has also positively affected the economy more generally, which benefits all Americans.